pglen/pydbase/README.md

   The DB can rebuild its index and purge all deleted records.
 In the test utility the options are:

-        ./pydbase.py -U     for vacuum
+        ./pydbase.py -U     for vacuum (add -v for verbosity)

-  The database is re-built, the deleted entries are purged, the damaged data (if any) is saved into a file, created with the ame name as the data base, with the '.perr' extension.
+  The database is re-built, the deleted entries are purged, the damaged data (if any) is saved into a separate file, created with the same name as the data base, with the '.perr' extension.

         ./pydbase.py -R     for re-index

-  The data index is recreated; to be an identical index of the current file.
+  The index is recreated; to be an identical index of the current file.
 This is useful if the index is lost (like copying the data only)

   If there is a data file without the index, the re-indexing is called automatically.
+(TODO)

 ### TODO